 If a milk duct in the breast is not drained well, the area becomes ‘clogged’.
-This causes a build up of milk, often leading to engorgement or an infection known as mastitis (which requires medical treatment).
+This causes a build-up of milk, often leading to engorgement or infection known as mastitis (which requires medical treatment).

 Sister Lilian shares some tips on how to prevent engorgement and mastitis: